 Sup allows you to build extensive timesheets that keep track of time logged by each employee.
 The timesheet will prove elemental in developing an appropriate time estimation for task completion, which will further add value during the successive sprint planning.

-The Scrum methodology is flexible enough to accommodate different domains, the only hiccups were the limitations of remote working.
-Thankfully, the brilliance of Slack has stripped down all limitations and reintroduced Scrum in the remote workspace.
+The potential of the four Scrum inspect and adapt events was always appreciated by professionals across different domains.
+However, the limitations of remote working kept a mass-scale implementation at bay.
+Thankfully, the brilliance of Scrum Slack tools has stripped down all limitations and introduced Agile benefits in the remote workspace.

 Slack is one platform with 360-degree business applications.
 With the Slack eco-system, remote working is not only a possibility but an advantage.
 All you need is to reach out for the right applications and integrations that perfectly complement your workflow and business needs.